apache/parquet-format/Encodings.md

 The dictionary encoding builds a dictionary of values encountered in a given column.
 The dictionary will be stored in a dictionary page per column chunk.
 The values are stored as integers using the [RLE/Bit-Packing Hybrid](#RLE) encoding.
-If the dictionary grows too big, whether in size or number of distinct values, the encoding will fall back to the plain encoding.
+If the dictionary grows too big, whether in size or number of distinct values, the writer may stop using dictionary encoding and fall back to another valid encoding for subsequent data pages.
+The fallback encoding is chosen by the writer and recorded in the data page header's `encoding` field; readers must use that field to determine whether each data page is dictionary encoded or uses another encoding.
 The dictionary page is written first, before the data pages of the column chunk.

 Dictionary page format: the entries in the dictionary using the [plain](#PLAIN) encoding.

-Data page format: the bit width used to encode the entry ids stored as 1 byte (max bit width = 32), followed by the values encoded using the RLE/Bit-Packing described above (with the given bit width).
+Dictionary-encoded data page format: the bit width used to encode the entry ids stored as 1 byte (max bit width = 32), followed by the values encoded using the RLE/Bit-Packing described above (with the given bit width).

 Using the `PLAIN_DICTIONARY` enum value is deprecated, use `RLE_DICTIONARY` in a data page and `PLAIN` in a dictionary page for new Parquet files.